syncfusion-content/fileformat-docs/File-Formats/DocIO/NuGet-Packages-Required.md

 # Installing Syncfusion DocIO through NuGet Packages

-NuGet is the one of the easiest way to download and install DocIO to work with Word documents.
+NuGet is the one of the easiest way to download and install DocIO library to work with Word documents.
 The following NuGet packages need to be installed in your application.
 <table>
 <thead>
 <tr>